dodgeblaster/githubcourse/README.md

 # Introduction to Github and Sass

 Hello,
-This is an introduction course to git and gitbub.
+This is an introduction course to git, github, and sass.

 ### Aims of the Git course